hazalDK/physio-tracker/README.md

 1. Configure environment variables:

-   Configure the `.env` file in the Django project root with the following variables:
+   Configure the `.env` file in the project root with the following variables:

    ```
+   OPENAI_API_KEY="<your-key>"
    API_URL="http://192.168.68.111:8000"
    HOST_DOMAIN="192.168.68.111"
    # Replace 192.168.x.x with your actual IP address
-   # Add any other required environment variables
+   # replace openapi key with your own key since secret keys cannot be pushed into public repositories
    ```

 2. Install dependencies: